 Bureau of Labor Statistics (BLS), Department of Labor.

-Request for nominations to the BLS Data Users Advisory Committee.
+Request for nominations for membership on the BLS Technical Advisory Committee.

-Nominations for the DUAC membership should be postmarked October 17, 2019.
+Nominations for the TAC membership should be postmarked or transmitted by October 19, 2020.

 Start Further Info

 Lucy Eldridge, Associate Commissioner, U.S. Bureau of Labor Statistics, 2 Massachusetts Avenue NE, Office of Productivity and Technology, Room 2150, Washington, DC 20212.
 Telephone: 202-691-5600.
 This is not a toll free number.
 Email: BLSTAC@bls.gov.